djouallah/aemo_fabric/README.md

-A Full end to end solution using Fabric Lakehouse
+wordA Full end to end solution using Fabric Lakehouse

 1- create a lakehouse